Kontur-Mobile/VisualFSM/README.md

     }
 }
 ```
-A possibility of the following transits appears in the FSM:
+A possibility of the following transitions appears in the FSM:
 - `AsyncWorkerState.LoadingRemote` -> `Loaded`
 - `AsyncWorkerState.LoadingCache` -> `Loaded`

 </details>

-`SelfTransition` is a type of Transition that implements a transit from `State` to `State` with the same type.
+`SelfTransition` is a type of `Transition` that implements a transition from `State` to `State` with the same type.
 It can accept the following generic parameters: `State` or a set of `State` as a sealed class

 <details>
-    <summary>Transits forming logic for SelfTransition</summary>
+    <summary>Transitions forming for `SelfTransition`</summary>
     Let's take a look at the example

 ```kotlin